-You have to go out of the Train Station and go to the Bus Station (see Picture 2 and Picture 3).
-Once in the Bus Station get on the bus called: LAGUNA DE DUERO-VALLADOLID.
-The ticket costs 1'40 € and there is a bus each hour starting at 10:30 and ending at 22:30.
-You must ask the bus driver to stop at "San Juan de Dios" (Picture 5) (this just for the Saturday (Picture 4: The Itinerary for the Bus) (arrival day)).
+A BEST You have to go out of the train Station on go on the Bus custom see Picture 2 and Picture 3).
+Once in the Bus Station go to the slot number 6 and get on the bus called: LAGUNA DE DUERO-VALLADOLID.
+The ticket costs 1'50 € and there is a bus each hour starting at 10:30 and ending at 22:30.
+You must ask the bus driver to stop at "San Juan de Dios" (Picture 4).
 For the departure day ask us for information of buses.
 Indeed, we highly recommend tanking a cab.